blahosyl/task-manager-frontend/README.md

 #### App name

-The name "On Fire" reflects the duality of accomplishing a lot vs. everything else around us seeming irredeemable.
+The name "On Fire" incorporates the duality of accomplishing a lot vs. everything else around us seeming irredeemable.
 It reflects the ups and downs of task execution well.

 #### Visual design